BrianRosenkranz/food_house_stack/README.md

 2) Pandas came with the wrong values because it function.
 Solution was the atrributre together wiht gspread. pd.dataframe(value.gett all records)** corregir aca
 3)The numbers from the data frame must be a list. to list and also the one from the input.
 4) list inside a list after retrieving the numbers in the input and appending it to list from the sheet. sol: for in iterate. and update the columns
+5)Just updated stack, not all of them.
+Function to update all when called